seungkilee-cs/Newsum/README.md

 - Node.js with Express.js

 - [x] Receive article data from Python Scraper
+    - [x] Write the data to MongoDB schema
 - [x] Send article data to React Frontend for display
+    - [ ] Update the data posting to pull from DB
+    - [ ] Update the url db to modular pointing
+- [x] Save the article data to MongoDB

 - [ ] Server makes a once a day "scrape" and API call, save the data, and hosts it as the client connects to the app.